 Elkmont, Tennessee, located in the Little River valley in the Great Smoky Mountains National Park, was a pioneer Appalachian community, a logging town and resort.
-Today, Elkmont remains only as an active campground, with abandoned residences the only testament to its past.

 In 1908, the Little River Lumber Company established Elkmont as a base of logging operations for the Little River and Jakes Creek region.
 Two years later, the company began selling plots of land to wealthy hunting and fishing enthusiasts from Knoxville, who established the Appalachian Club just south of the logging town.1